Release the Kraken! NHL Seattle picks fictitious sea creature for its long-awaited team name

 “I think the mythology of the Kraken is going to be really interesting,’’ NHL Seattle minority owner Mitch Garber, a member of the executive committee that selected the name, said in an interview Thursday.
 “Especially in an arena that’s being dug more than 50 feet below the ground.
 I think it will be really, really interesting for the fans.’’

+The official NHL Seattle Twitter account changed to a Seattle Kraken name on Thursday with a bio that reads: “Now that we have a name, we’re strategizing all the ways to draft your favorite player.”

-The team also unveiled its new logo and team colors, which involve three types of blue — described as “Deep Sea Navy”, “Ice Blue” and “Shadowy Blue” — as well as a red color it has titled “Red Alert”.
+The team also unveiled its new logo and team colors, which involve three types of blue — described as “Deep Sea Navy”, “Ice Blue” and “Shadowy Blue” — as well as a splash of red it calls “Red Alert”.
+The colors, worked on with Adidas, were inspired by those worn by the Seattle Metropolitans of the Pacific Coast Hockey Association from 1915-1924.

+“We went through a lot of iterations with Adidas,” Garber said.
+“The colors are quite unique.
+You’ll see a bit of the Mariners and a bit of the Seahawks.
+There are no teams in the NHL — I think Edmonton has one jersey that has this type of blue in it — that have this as their main colors.
+But there are seven teams in the NHL that have the same red.
+So, it was kind of difficult to go in that direction.”

+Garber said the team “did go through many colors that were totally foreign to Seattle sports” before landing on these.
+He noted added the colors should go well with the “environmental aspect” of the newly-named arena, though he admitted the team had no idea what that name would be when final decision on the logo was made.

 Garber said the team went through a “really long process” of eliminating names from the process and investigating trademark conflicts before arriving at a decision he feels will represent the “maritime history’’ of the region.